 Location: behind the St. Thomas Building on opposite side of parking lot near the street.
 How separate:

 - Bio: Brown bins on immediate right as enter.
-DO NOT PUT PLASTIC BAGS IN.
-If use bags, only Biodegradable bags.
+DO NOT PUT PLASTIC BAGS INSIDE.
+If you use bags, only biodegradable bags.
 For food, except for meat, bones, nut shells and fruit pits. - Restmüll: Large black bins on right wall just past the bio-bins.
-Any trash not able to sort and recycle. - Plastic: Large bins with yellow on lids on opposite wall to far right - Paper: Large bins with red on lids on opposite wall to middle right - Metal: Small trash bins next to paper bins (Look for signs) on opposite wall - Glass: dark and clear separated (Look for signs) on opposite wall as walk in - Oil: As enter, look up and find the yellow buckets on opposite wall.
-Please if you spill oil, clean it up - Used Batteries: In a hanging basket in upper left corner (Look for sign) on opposite wall - Used/Expired Medicine: In a hanging basket in upper left corner (Look for sign) on opposite wall

-Children should not play in or take any items from the trash room.
+Any trash not able to sort/recycle. - Plastic & Metal: Large bins with yellow on lids on opposite wall to far right - Paper: Large bins with red on lids on opposite wall to middle right - Glass: dark and clear separated (look for signs) on opposite wall as you walk in - Oil: Upon entrace you find the yellow buckets on opposite wall.
+Please if you spill oil, clean it up - Used Batteries: In a hanging basket in upper left corner (Look for sign) on opposite wall - Used/Expired Medicine: In a hanging basket in upper left corner (Look for sign) on opposite wall Children should not play in or take any items from the trash room.